about Neurofounders

 Victoria Shi

-Victoria Shi is a biomedical engineer and neurotechnology researcher passionate about turning science into real-world impact.
+Victoria Shi is a guest writer at Neurofounders and biomedical engineer and neurotechnology researcher passionate about turning science into real-world impact.
 She has worked across research and startup settings, including UCSF, Clarity, and her own medtech venture TENSible, and is completing her master’s in Bioinnovation in Neuroscience at ESPCI Paris-PSL.